homebrew-ec-foss/homebrew-internethome/src/posts/distroWars.md

 ![zorin desktop](https://assets.zorincdn.com/images/releases/12/DefaultLite.png)

-Zorin OS, like Linux Mint is also based on Ubuntu, BUT!
-It has an amazing user interface that is just pure eye candy, and it manages to look so good while still managing to be light weight.
+Zorin OS, like Linux Mint, is also based on Ubuntu, BUT!
+It has an amazing user interface that is just pure eye candy, and it manages to look so good while still managing to be lightweight.
 It's one of the most beautiful Linux distros out there out of the box.

-It is one of the only few linux distributions I found that I could maybe ask my grandma to use and she'd still find it intuitive.
-Zorin OS also maintains a more conservative aproach to software.
+It is one of the only few Linux distributions I found that I could maybe ask my grandma to use and she'd still find it intuitive.
+Zorin OS also maintains a more conservative approach to software.
 What this means is that you might not get the latest and greatest versions of software, but what we do get is super polished and stable.
 This does not mean we get outdated software, it just means we get the same level of polish that a windows app comes with.

 One thing that makes Zorin OS special is having support for windows apps.
 Don't get me wrong, you can still run windows apps on other Linux distributions but Zorin makes it much easier.
 It has dedicated software to manage windows apps that make it much easier for a person coming from Windows.
 It achieves it through this software called <a href="https://www.winehqorg" target = "_blank">Wine</a>.
 Wine stands for 'Wine Is Not An Emulator'.
 It is a compatibility layer that runs Windows applications on Linux, macOS, BSD, and other <a href = "https://en.wikipedia.org/wiki/POSIX" target = "_blank">POSIX-Compliant</a> operating systems.
 You can learn more about it <a href="//www.winehq.org/about" target = "_black">here</a> but for now, you can just move ahead knowing that `Wine` is a software that allows you to run most windows apps on Linux.
-Anti Cheat software for popular games like Valorant are not runnable using Wine though.
+Anti Cheat software for popular games like Valorant is not runnable using Wine though.

 Overall, Zorin OS is stable as a rock, has very few bugs, has an amazing <a href="https://forum.zorin.com">forum</a>, has amazing software support, and offers a very easy installation procedure for users who are `dual booting`

->`dual booting` is when you have BOTH linux and windows on your system.
+>`dual booting` is when you have BOTH Linux and windows on your system.
 At a given instance, only one of these can be running though.
 These two operating systems reside on 2 different parts of your drive(hard drive or SSD).
-It is important to be careful while partitioning your drive for this kind of set up as it's very easy to mess something up and leave your system in a bricked state.
-Zorin OS provides an option in it's installer to easily partition your drive for windows and linux and takes care of the rest for you.
+It is important to be careful while partitioning your drive for this kind of set-up as it's very easy to mess something up and leave your system in a bricked state.
+Zorin OS provides an option in its installer to easily partition your drive for windows and Linux and takes care of the rest for you.

 You can check out Zorin OS and download the ISO file <a href = "https://zorin.com/os/" target = "_blank">here</a>